Introduction to Geospatial Technology and Geographic Information Systems

 Below are three different definitions of geography that yoy may find useful.
 While these definitions are not universally accepted, they will give us a foundation for understanding the relationship between geography and geospatial technology.

-Geography explores questions of space and place: In 2002, geographer Charles Gritzner proposed this three part definition of geography:
+In 2002, geographer Charles Gritzner proposed this three part definition of the types of questions explored in geography:

 - Human geography explores human phenomena and commonly overlaps with sociology, anthropology, economics and history